StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Writing in these special application sections does not set out to prescribe but to describe; rather than coming to conclusions, individual application sections instead focus on examining potential personal circumstances, and how different factors therein might be relevant.
 In other words, time is spent identifying possible variables in application.

 Now, when making a decision, "weighing" variables is important: this one matters for me a lot, this one matters for me not so much, and so forth.
 This site avoids weighing variables in any fine-grained way (and thus avoids mapping out any actual possible routes of application) simply because these things are personal, and will necessarily vary by individual.
-(To be clear, they may still vary by individual even when everyone is doing exactly what God wants them to do -- because God calls all of us to different things).
+(To be clear, they may still vary by individual even when everyone is doing exactly what God wants them to do---because God calls all of us to different things).

-We need to be relying first and foremost on the guidance of the Holy Spirit to get things right, but this does not mean that we cannot or should not also utilize more systematic methods like those described here (analyzing problems, outlining variables, and making evidence-based decisions).
+We need to be relying first and foremost on the guidance of the Holy Spirit to get things right, but this does not mean that we cannot or should not also utilize more systematic methods like those described here (i.e., analyzing problems, outlining variables, and making evidence-based decisions).

 #### Ours is a God of the impossible, and faith is a muscle that must be exercised